fanfanlatulipe26/talking_variometer_altimeter/README.md

 - Choice of the step for altitude announcement
 - Volume management for the messages

 The configuration is saved and will be retrieved at next power up.

-The receiver in ground station features 2 push buttons used for controlling the voice section: buttonUp and buttonDown.

 When in normal mode:
 - A click on any button will increment/decrement the volume of the piezo used for the variometer.
 - Pressing both buttons 1 second will announce the current altitude and the maximum altitude since power on.
-- Long push on any button: enter the setting mode.
+- Long push on any button will enter the setting mode.

 When in setting mode:
 The system will announce the menu entry and the associated parameter value.
 - short push on a button:
   - if the current entry is “Exit the setting menu”:  Exit setting mode and return to normal mode
   - For other entries:  increment or decrement a parameter value, or toggle the value.
 The system will announce the new value